saltyorg/docs/unused-pages/switch_to_local.md

 Probably with some rclone flags to improve performance for your specific cloud storage provider.

-For example, if you have a standard saltbox setup, and you have mounted your local storage at `/mnt/nas`, maybe something like:
+For example, if you have a standard Saltbox setup, and you have mounted your local storage at `/mnt/nas`, maybe something like:

 ```
 rclone copy google:/Media /mnt/nas/Media --drive-chunk-size 128M --transfers 8 --checkers 8 --tpslimit 8 --fast-list --checksum --progress
 ```

-### Point your saltbox server at that local storage.
+### Point your Saltbox server at that local storage.

 Since in this case you just copied everything down, `/mnt/nas/Media` is now a mirror of `/mnt/remote/Media`

-The simplest thing here is to use the same rclone + cloudbox setup as saltbox does normally.
+The simplest thing here is to use the same rclone + cloudbox setup as Saltbox does normally.

 Stop all your docker containers.